-Michael Braun, Associate Professor of Marketing at the Cox School of Business, comes to SMU in 2013 after seven years on the faculty of the MIT Sloan School of Management.
+Michael Braun, associate professor of marketing at the Cox School of Business, comes to Southern Methodist University (SMU) in 2013 after seven years on the faculty of the MIT Sloan School of Management.
 The core of his research is the statistical analysis of large and complex customer databases.
-He has written on, spoken on, and taught about management topics such as sales forecasting, customer retention and valuation, marketing ROI, social networking models, segmentation and targeting strategies, online advertising and insurance decisions.
+He has written on, spoken on, and taught about management topics such as sales forecasting, customer retention and valuation, marketing ROI, social networking models, segmentation and targeting strategies, online advertising, and insurance decisions.
 Professor Braun’s work has been published in top academic publications such as Marketing Science, Management Science, and the Journal of the American Statistical Association, and he is a member of the Marketing Science Editorial Review Board.
-He has held several leadership positions for the American Statistical Association's Section on Statistics and Marketing, including Section Chair in 2011 and Program Chair in 2009, 2013 and 2015.
+He has held several leadership positions for the American Statistical Association's Section on Statistics and Marketing, including section chair in 2011 and program chair in 2009, 2013 and 2015.
 In addition, he is the author of four software packages for the R statistical computing language.

 Professor Braun’s teaching interests are to train the next generation of business leaders on how to analyze, interpret, and use marketing data to address real-world managerial problems.
 He takes a hands-on approach with his classes, believing that managers cannot act effectively on the volumes of customer data that they collect, unless they master a foundational set of quantitative, statistical tools.
 He teaches the core Marketing Management and Managerial Statistics courses in the full-time and professional MBA programs, as well as Predictive Analytics in the MS in Business Analytics program.